AdrKacz/crispy-parakeet/README.md

 `n`, `m` are natural numbers greater than `0`.

-The inscription `a x b` under the matrixes are the size of the matrixes, with `a` the number of rows and `b` the number of columns.
+The inscription `n x m` under the matrixes are the size of the matrixes, with `n` the number of rows and `m` the number of columns.

 The first and the second ones are the matrix null and the matrix identity.